Fertility factor (demography): Religiosity

 A survey taken place in 2002 in the United States found that women who reported religion as "very important" in their everyday lives had a higher fertility than those reporting it as "somewhat important" or "not important".

 For many religions, religiosity is directly associated with an increase in the intention to have children.
 This appears to be the main means by which religion increases fertility.
 For example, as of 1963, Catholic couples generally had intentions to have more children than Jewish couples, who in turn, tended to have more children than Protestant couples.
 Among Catholics, increased religiosity is associated with the intention to have more children, while on the other hand, increased religiousness among Protestants is associated with the intention to have fewer children.

 It has also been suggested that religions generally encourage lifestyles with fertility factors that, in turn, increase fertility.
 For example, religious views on birth control are, in many religions, more restrictive than secular views, and such religious restrictions have been associated with increased fertility.

 Religion sometimes modifies the fertility effects of education and income.
-Catholic education at the university level and the secondary school level is associated with higher fertility, even when accounting for the confounding effect that higher religiosity leads to a higher probability of attending a religiously affiliated school.
-Higher income is also associated with slightly increased fertility among Catholic couples, however, is associated with slightly decreased fertility among Protestant couples.
+Catholic education at the university level and the secondary school level was associated in 1963 with higher fertility, even when accounting for the confounding effect that higher religiosity leads to a higher probability of attending a religiously affiliated school.
+Higher income was also associated with slightly increased fertility among Catholic couples, however, was associated with slightly decreased fertility among Protestant couples.

 Parents' religiosity is positively associated with their children's fertility.
 Therefore, more religious parents will tend to increase fertility.

 A 2020 study found that the relation between religiosity and fertility was driven by the lower aggregate fertility of secular individuals.
 While religiosity did not prevent low fertility levels (as some highly religious countries had low fertility rates), secularism did prevent high fertility (as no highly secular country had high fertility rates).
 Societal level secularism was also a better predictor of religious individuals' fertility than secular individuals, largely due to the effects of cultural values on reproduction, gender and personal autonomy.

+In the book Shall the Religious Inherit the Earth?, Eric Kaufmann argues that demographic trends point to religious fundamentalists greatly increasing as a share of the population over the next century.
+Other scholars have argued that this may be a form of "cultural selection" that will affect future demographics due to certain religious groups having high fertility that is unexplained by other factors such as income.